-Fishing means being exposed to Mother Nature and its elements - humidity, rain, wind, chill, and not to mention, insects and bugs.
-The number one thing that can ruin your beautifully-planned fishing activity is the mosquito--yes, this tiny insect can cause harm that may even leave some in critical condition.
+Fishing means being exposed to mother nature and its elements - humidity, rain, wind, chill, and not to mention, insects and bugs.
+The number one thing that can ruin your beautifully-planned fishing activity is the mosquito.

-Before we dive deeper into how you can protect yourself from mosquitoes, let’s discuss the most common diseases that these winged-ones could cause:
+To get started, let’s discuss the most common diseases that these winged ones could cause:

 Table of Contents: